Eshetu21/Eshetu21/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on web and mobile app projects.<br>💬 Ask me about Flutter, state management, bloc, GetX, SQLite integration, and general mobile app development tips and creating a structured Laravel backend for apps with different user types and complex relationships.
+👯 I’m looking to collaborate on web and mobile app projects.<br>💬 Ask me about flutter, state management (bloc, GetX), SQLite integration, and general mobile app development tips.
+I also specialize in creating structured laravel backends for apps with different user types and complex relationships.
+Additionally, I work with React, Next.js, and TypeScript for dynamic and modern web applications.

 ## 🌐 Socials: